This post may contain affiliate links which help support our blog efforts.

 That's right it is recommend by the American Academy of Pediatricians that a baby sleeps with the parents for at least the first six months and optimally for the first year.
-Now that is not in your bed which is unsafe, but in a separate bassinet or crib near the bed or at least in the room – hence the need for more space in the master.
+Now, that is not in your bed which is unsafe, but in a separate bassinet or crib near the bed or at least in the room.
+Another reason for having a little extra space in the master.

-There are great options for bassinets or co-sleeping beds that can butt up against your bed to make nighttime feedings easier. not to mention keeping a close eye on that little one has they sleep and begin to move.
+There are great options for bassinets or co-sleeping beds.
+Some can butt up against your bed to make nighttime feedings easier.
+Not to mention keeping a close eye on that little one has they sleep and begin to move.

 6. It's Hard